I started capturing my wardrobe journey on my blog a couple of months ago so if you missed it, here is Part 1.

 - I gravitate to the oversized look because it’s always been hard for me to achieve given my height.
 So extra long sleeves and long hemlines on sweatshirts and jackets especially are appealing.

-- I am realizing that it is now unrealistic for me to like dresses.
-I find I do in fact wear them now that I have a few that are actually long enough for me.
+- I am realizing that sewing my own clothes reintroduces the option of wearing dresses now that I can make them long enough.
 (For a tall person, dresses take the biggest hit in length because we loose the length in the torso and the legs.
-A RTW dress is typically 4-6″ too short on me!)
+A RTW dress is typically 4-6″ too short on me! add toddlers to that and you have wardrobe mishaps right and left.)

 - I am a long hourglass figure, with an athletic build.
 My skin tone is neutral (neither cool nor warm).

-So next up is a review of what I’ve made since I’ve started my journey, and why I jumped into that before completing the Curated Closet exercises.
+So my next wardrobe post will be a review of what I’ve made since I’ve started my journey, and why I jumped into that before completing the Curated Closet exercises.
 Remember my spring/summer plan?

 After that I hope to have my fall sewing list planned out and I will share that with you.
 If you are interested in following along I suggest subscribing to my blog.
 I update my posts as I am able so I can’t really give an idea when to expect the next one 😉